-Hurricane season is ramping up in Florida, and if this year is similar to the last, the cost of the 2019 season may exceed 19 billion dollars.
+Hurricane season is ramping up in Florida, and if this year is similar to the last, the cost of the 2023 season may exceed 25 billion dollars.
 Statistically, mid-September is the most active time for hurricanes and tropical storms.
 But officially, the Florida hurricane season won’t end until November 30th.
 What can you do to protect your Florida home?
-There are several actions you can take and the products you can invest in to keep your property safe from the worst damage.
-Impact windows and impact doors are some of the quickest and most effective ways to keep the storm from wreaking havoc inside your house.
-We’ll cover how you can plan for the risk of hurricanes in Florida before it’s too late.
+You can take several actions and products you can invest in to keep your property safe from the worst damage.
+Impact windows and doors are some of the quickest and most effective ways to keep the storm from wreaking havoc inside your house.
+We’ll cover how to plan for the risk of hurricanes in Florida before it’s too late.

 Hurricanes and tropical storms are similar in that they both produce high, damaging winds.
 But the main difference between these two natural disasters is that hurricanes are far more intense, with winds reaching highs of at least 74 mph and up to 200 mph.

 Hurricanes are one of the world’s most deadly and damaging natural disasters, along with earthquakes, volcanic eruptions, and tornadoes.
 Sometimes, a hurricane is also called a typhoon, or a tropical cyclone.
 A hurricane can spread over 600 miles into the air and across the ocean.